 If your spread betting or CFD provider carries a market risk, you are effectively trading against them on how the market will perform.
 With market-neutral execution, you trade against the market, not against your provider.

 How does this work?

 Say you decide to buy our UK 100 index for £10 per point.
-You trade at the live dealing quote on our No Dealing Desk platform (web-based or MT4), and we simultaneously offset our exposure on your position by going long £10 per point in the underlying market.
+You trade at the live dealing quote on our No Dealing Desk platform (web-based, desktop or MT4), and we simultaneously offset our exposure on your position by going long £10 per point in the underlying market.

 This way we have no financial interest in whether your position makes a profit or not.
 If you’re up £200, we’re up £200 in the underlying market.
 If you’re down £100, we’re down £100.
 Any money you make or lose to us is offset by our trading in the market.

 When you close your position we simultaneously close our trade in the underlying market.
 Any profit you’ve made is covered by the profit we’ve made by offsetting our exposure.
 Similarly if you’ve made a loss we’ve made an equal loss in the market.

 Unlike the traditional market-maker model, the client and the broker are not on opposite sides.
 With market-neutral execution we’re on the same side.